CoryParsnipson/electronics-experiments/ap5726-lcd-backlight-driver/README.md

 The output current of the AP5726 is configurable by setting the value of Rset, on the FB pin.
 There is a chart showing how to calculate this value on page 9 of the [AP5726 datasheet](https://www.diodes.com/assets/Datasheets/AP5726.pdf).
 For us, we want 7.5 Ohms for 40 mA output.
 The datasheet also recommends 1% precision resistors.

 A [1% 7.87 Ohm 0805 SMD resistor](https://www.digikey.com/en/products/detail/vishay-dale/CRCW08057R87FKEA/1961753) was chosen for this.
-This is an E96 series resistor and the closest single component you can find to 7.5 Ohms.
 Remember, getting slightly above the 7.5 value will translate to slightly less current (and slightly less maximum brightness).
 It is preferred to err on this side, rather than having slightly too much current.

+> NOTE: At the time of initial prototyping, a 7.87 Ohm resistor was probably the closest E96 series resistor to 7.5 Ohms that was available.
+A quick look on Digi-Key, for instance, shows that 7.5 Ohm resistors with 1% tolerance and exactly the same form factor and dimensions are abundantly available.

 ### PCB layout

 There are some EMI and high frequency considerations for this particular design.
 The [LT1932 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/1932f.pdf) has some really good tips on page 9.
-The LT1932 is a very similar chip to the AP5726.https://www.analog.com/media/en/technical-documentation/data-sheets/1932f.pdf
+The LT1932 is a very similar chip to the AP5726.

 ![LT1932 PCB layout tips](/images/ap5726-lcd-backlight-driver/lt1932-layout-tips.png?raw=true)